HelloKitty/SceneJect/Builds/README.txt

+## How To Import Builds

+# Manual
-SceneJect.Editor.dll belongs within the Editor folder in Unity.
+- SceneJect.Editor.dll belongs within the Editor folder in Unity.

-SceneJect.dll belongs within the Assets directory.
+- SceneJect.dll belongs within the Assets directory.
 I'd recommend you put it in a DLL or DLLs folder.

-Additionally, if you do not import the package and instead do this manually you will need the AutoFac dll located in SceneJect\libs\AutoFac for Unity
+- Additionally, if you do not import the package and instead do this manually you will need the AutoFac dll located in SceneJect\libs\AutoFac for Unity

+# Automatic

-Within this directory there are .unitypackage files that can import SceneJect into your project automatically for you.
+- Within this directory there are .unitypackage files that can import SceneJect into your project automatically for you.